Oil Refining Market Size and Share

 Geography Analysis

 North America remains a pivotal exporter.
 Shale-driven light crude availability reduces feedstock costs for Gulf Coast refineries.
 Phillips 66’s Sweeny upgrades allow flexible runs that favor gasoline and chemical feedstock production.
 Valero channels USD 5.4 billion into low-carbon projects, including renewable diesel, to balance emissions objectives with margin capture.
-Canada and Mexico vie to modernize assets amid policy shifts, yet the U.S. maintains a structural advantage in the oil refining market through abundant feedstocks and deepwater logistic networks.
+Canada and Mexico vie to modernize their assets amid policy shifts, yet the U.S. maintains a structural advantage in the oil refining market through its abundant feedstocks and deepwater logistics networks.

 Oil Refining Market CAGR (%), Growth Rate by Region